ajparm/SpartanDawgs/README.md

  All code witten for the analysis is in /code

- Please read "PitchPerfect Analytics- K-Means Clustering and PCA in Pitching Role Evaluation" for an in depth explination of the project
+ Please read "Beyond the Mound: K-Means Clustering and PCA in Pitching Role Evaluation" for an in depth explination of the project